syncfusion-content/maui-docs/MAUI/LinearGauge/content-marker-pointer.md

 ## Change the position

 By default, the shape pointer is positioned `Outside` the scale.
 This position can be changed by the [`Position`]() property of pointer.
-It is possible to position the shape pointer `Inside`, `Cross`, or `Outside` the axis.
+It is possible to position the shape pointer `Inside`, `Cross`, or `Outside` the scale.
 The following code sample demonstrates how to change the shape pointer position to `Cross` the scale.

 {% tabs %}